 Different rules and restrictions apply across the four nations of the UK.
 Please check the guidance that relates to your area.

-We encourage the use of face coverings for clients receiving therapy face to face, where appropriate, to protect the safety of both the client and the therapist.
+Regardless of location we encourage consideration of whether the use of face coverings for clients receiving therapy face to face is required, to protect the safety of both the client and the therapist.

 If you practise within a service setting or from a rented space, you should also check your employer or landlord’s COVID-19 risk assessment and associated procedures.